 Those are all the flavors I've tried so far.
 If you have any favorites that I didn't mention, or want to argue with me on my picks, just comment below.

-Since this recipe doesn’t use citrus juices, making it migraine diet safe, I love using pomegranate juice or tart cherry juice for the sauce.
+Since this Thai noodle salad recipe doesn't use citrus juices, making it migraine diet safe, I love using pomegranate juice or tart cherry juice for the sauce.
 Even if you have no interest in a migraine diet, this is a change I encourage you to try!
 It adds the perfect amount of tangy flavor without it being too sweet and is a great way to mix up your traditional lime juice recipe.
-I used Trader Joe’s Tart Cherry Juice for this recipe, but one without added sugar is fine.
+I used Trader Joe's Tart Cherry Juice for this recipe, but one without added sugar is fine.

 For the rice noodles, I used these gluten free noodles.
 And I love to use the Pretty Thai Sweet Chili Sauce on the side.

 - 1 ½ cups cabbage slaw mix

 - 1 red bell pepper, cut into thin strips

 - ¼ cup basil, chopped

 - ½ watermelon radish, or 2-3 small red radish, cut into strips